Care leavers and estranged students

 The decision to attend university is a big one for anyone – more so if you don’t have family support.
-If you’re in or leaving care, our dedicated team will help you decide whether higher education – and the University of Central Lancashire – is right for you and your future.
+If you’re in or leaving care, estranged from, or have no living parents, our dedicated team will help you decide whether higher education – and the University of Central Lancashire – is right for you and your future.

-We offer a range of support and services to help all students, especially if you are from care or estranged from your parents.
+We offer a range of support and services to help all students, with specialist support if you are from care or estranged from your parents.
 We understand that at different stages of your university life you may need different types of support and advice depending on your own individual needs.

 What are estranged students?

 Estranged students are young people studying without the support and approval of a family network.
-Individuals in this position often have no contact at all with their family.
+Individuals in this position often have no contact at all with their parents, or their parents are no longer living.
 Whatever their background, it is undoubted these students are some of the most vulnerable young people in our university communities.

 We’re on your side before, during and after your studies

 Former SU president Lee Mac tells his story

 Our former SU president Lee, left his foster home at 16, which led to him living in social housing, bedsits and local college accommodation.

 “There was no support in place, no help to get education, support myself financially, or live day to day.
 There were times when I rifled through bins.
 I came to UCLan with 11p in my pocket but they supported me in different aspects of finance and settling in.
 They also showed me routes that I could take to help myself, such as the bursary funds.
 Without the support, I probably wouldn’t have stayed at University.
 Currently, the university and SU are working to make life better for Care Leavers in education.
 We are offering bursaries to Care Leavers and an inclusive support package helping students before they arrive, and once they are with us, allowing them to get involved with university life.